alexander-nolan/github-actions-lab/README.md

 - Navigate to the Actions tab in GitHub
 - You should now see the workflow running for your feature branch
 - Watch the pipeline run through the plan stage
-- When prompted, review the plan
+- When prompted, carefully review the Terraform plan.
+You should see:
+  - 7 resources to add
+  - 0 resources to change
+  - 0 resources to destroy
+- If the numbers don't match exactly, stop and review your configuration
 - Click "Review deployments"
-- Click "Approve and deploy"
+- Click "Approve and deploy" only after confirming the correct resource count

 #### Verify Deployment
 - Wait for the terraform apply job to complete